Air pollution: Anti-smoke action and modern protections

 In the 1830s, anti-smoke groups emerged in Britain, followed by groups in the United States in the 1880s.
 Legislation against pollution was weak however, as it was seen to conflict with industrial interests.
 During the interwar period of 1920s and 1930s, a move from coal to gas and oil meant there was less air pollution, but this trend reversed when World War II broke out.
 The United Kingdom suffered its worst air pollution during the 1952 Great Smog of London, with some 12,000 deaths, which led to the Clean Air Act 1956.
 The 1948 Donora smog in the US, killing 20 people, prompted the US to start regulating air pollution.
 Japan followed in 1960, but other heavily polluted regions, such as the Soviet Union and China, did not implement effective regulation.

 Technological disasters have caused severe problems with air pollution.
 The world's worst pollution disaster was the 1984 Bhopal Disaster in India.
-Leaked industrial vapours from the Union Carbide factory (later bought by the Dow Chemical Company), killed at least 20,000 people and affected around 600,000.
+Leaked industrial vapours from the Union Carbide factory (later bought by the Dow Chemical Company), killed at least 20,000 people and affected about 600,000.

 In the 1950s, smog in developed countries was regulated, but other pollutants were not.
 Acid rain, caused by sulfur dioxide, became a major issue as it spread across borders.
 In the 1990s, for instance, Japan experienced acid rain from Chinese and Korean industry.
 International cooperation was needed to curb acid rain, and various coalitions were started.
 In 1975, it was discovered that certain chemicals caused a hole in the ozone layer; thanks to successful international negotiations, these chemicals were banned worldwide.
 There has been far less success in combatting climate change, and greenhouse gas emissions, mostly from fossil fuels, continue to rise.